Research and Surveillance Centre (RSC)

 • The live-attenuated influenza vaccination (LAIV) project - The RSC is working with Public Health England and the University of Surrey on the pilot of a universal childhood (LAIV) programme.
 The UK initiated a universal childhood immunisation programme with a newly licensed intransally-administered trivalent LAIV in the 2013/14 influenza season.

 • Integrate Project (Enhanced Gastroenteritis Surveillance) - A Wellcome-DH funded research study led by Prof Sarah O’Brien at Liverpool University.
 The objective is to create enhanced surveillance systems for gastrointestinal illness.
 The surveillance system includes veterinary surveillance and more advanced and rapid identification of organisms responsible for vomiting and diarrhoea.
+Integrate patient recruitment has now ended and the project is now focusing on the analysis of the findings.

 • Flu virology scheme - Around 90 of the RSC practices are included in the flu virology specimen scheme.
 These practices provide nasal and throat specimens during the flu season each year from patients clinically suspected of having flu.
 This helps to establish which strain of the flu is dominant in the current season and likely to be dominant the following flu season and how the flu vaccine can be improved in order to target these specific strains.